boldcode-io/boldcode-site/_posts/2018-06-01-mentions-legales-en.markdown

 ---

-#### Acceptation de fait

-En utilisant BOLDCODE.IO, l’internaute prend note et accepte les conditions ici après énumérées.
+#### "De facto" acceptance

+By using BOLDCODE.IO, the user takes note and accepts the conditions listed here after.

-#### Abus
+#### Abuse

-En application de la loi n° 2004-575 du 21 juin 2004 pour la confiance dans l’économie numérique, pour signaler un contenu litigieux ou si vous êtes victime d’une utilisation frauduleuse du site BOLDCODE.IO, merci de contacter l’administrateur du site à l’adresse courriel :
-**glenn.rolland@boldcode.io**

-#### Collecte et traitement de données personnelles

-Les informations recueillies par BOLDCODE.IO ne sont jamais communiquées à des tiers sans le consentement explicite des personnes concernées.

-Sauf cas particulier et encadré sur le support de collecte, ces informations proviennent de l’enregistrement volontaire de données personnelles fournies par l’internaute, avec son consentement explicite sur l’usage et le traitement de ces données.

-En application de la loi n° 78-17 du 6 janvier 1978 relative à l’informatique, aux fichiers et aux libertés, l’internaute dispose d’un droit d’accès, de rectification et de suppression des informations personnelles le concernant stockées par BOLDCODE.IO, qu’il peut exercer à tout moment auprès de son responsable, Glenn ROLLAND, à l'adresse suivante :
-**glenn.rolland@boldcode.io**.
+In application of the french law n°2004-575 of June 21st, 2004 for the confidence in the digital economy, to report contentious content or if you are victim of fraudulent use of the website BOLDCODE.IO, thank you contact the site administrator at the email address: **glenn.rolland@boldcode.io**

+#### Collection and processing of personal data

+The information collected by BOLDCODE.IO is never communicated to third parties without the express consent of the persons concerned.

+Except in special cases and box on the collection medium, this information come from the voluntary registration of personal data provided by the user, with his explicit consent on the use and treatment of these data.

+In application of the french law n°78-17 of January 6th, 1978 relative to the computing, files and freedoms, the Internet user has a right of access, rectification and deletion of personal information about him stored by BOLDCODE.IO, which he can exercise at any time with his responsible, Glenn ROLLAND, at the following address: **glenn.rolland@boldcode.io**.

 #### Cookies

-Le site BOLDCODE.IO n'utilise d’aucun cookie, il est cookies free :)
+The website BOLDCODE.IO does not use any cookies, it is cookies free :)

-Toutefois BOLDCODE.IO utilise CLOUDFLARE a des fins de distribution du contenu des pages, entre l'hébergeur et l'internaute.
-Ce service insère un cookie a des fins techniques pour lui permettre d'acheminer correctement la connexion de l'internaute dans son infrastructure durant la visite du site.
+However BOLDCODE.IO uses CLOUDFLARE for distribution purposes of the content of the pages, between the host and the user.
+This service may inserts a cookie for technical purposes to allow it to properly route the connection of the user in his infrastructure during the visit of the site.

-#### Propriétaire / Éditeur
+#### Owner / Publisher

-BOLDCODE.IO est un site web édité par la société BOLDCODE SAS et publié sous la direction de Glenn ROLLAND.
+BOLDCODE.IO is a website published by the company BOLDCODE SAS and published under the direction of Glenn ROLLAND.

-L’ensemble du site boldcode.io, pages et contenus, est la propriété de BOLDCODE SAS
+The entire site boldcode.io, pages and contents, is the property of BOLDCODE SAS

-Contact administratif du site BOLDCODE.IO : Glenn ROLLAND **glenn.rolland@boldcode.io**
+Administrative contact of the site BOLDCODE.IO: Glenn ROLLAND **glenn.rolland@boldcode.io**

-#### Hébergeur
+#### Hosting

-BOLDCODE.IO décline toute responsabilité quant aux éventuelles interruptions du site BOLDCODE.IO et de ses services.
+BOLDCODE.IO declines any responsibility as for the possible ones interruptions of the BOLDCODE.IO website and its services.

-#### Concepteur / Créateur
+#### Designer / Creator

-L’ensemble du site BOLDCODE.IO, conception, charte graphique et applications, a été créé et développé et est administré par BOLDCODE SAS.
+The whole site BOLDCODE.IO, design, graphic charter and applications, was created and developed and is administered by BOLDCODE SAS.

 #### Contenus et droits de reproduction

-En application des articles L. 111-1 et L. 123-1 du Code de la Propriété Intellectuelle, l’ensemble des contenus de ce site (textes, images, vidéos et tout média en général), sauf mention contraire explicite, est protégé par le droit d’auteur.
-La reproduction, même partielle, des contenus des pages de ce site sans accord préalable de BOLDCODE SAS est strictement interdite (les courtes citations sont autorisées par le droit français pour commentaires et critiques, tant que ceux-ci y sont strictement concomitants et que sont précisés l’auteur original et le lien Internet vers la page source).
+In application of Articles L. 111-1 and L. 123-1 of the French Property Code Intellectual, all the contents of this site (texts, images, videos and any media in general), unless explicitly stated otherwise, is protected by the copyright.
+The reproduction, even partial, of the contents of the pages of this without the prior consent of BOLDCODE SAS is strictly prohibited (short citations are permitted by French law for comments and as long as they are strictly concomitant and are specified the original author and the web link to the source page).

-BOLDCODE SAS est immatriculée au RCS d'Annecy : 837 643 931 <!-- & géré par Fred
+BOLDCODE SAS is registered at Annecy RCS: 837 643 931
-de la compta  -->

-© Copyright BOLDCODE SAS &mdash; Tous droits réservés.
+© Copyright BOLDCODE SAS &mdash; All rights reserved.